johnardavies/Misc-/Postgres_sql_exercises.md

     WHERE fac.name LIKE 'Tennis Court%'
     ORDER BY member , facility ASC ;
  ```
-*** How can you produce a list of bookings on the day of 2012-09-14 which will cost the member (or guest) more than 30? ***
-Remember that guests have different costs to members the listed costs are per half-hour 'slot', and the guest user is always ID 0.
-Include in your output the name of the facility, the name of the member formatted as a single column, and the cost.
-Order by descending cost, and do not use any subqueries. ***
+***How can you produce a list of bookings on the day of 2012-09-14 which will cost the member (or guest) more than 30?
+Remember that guests have different costs to members the listed costs are per half-hour 'slot', and the guest user is always ID 0 Include in your output the name of the facility, the name of the member formatted as a single column, and the cost.
+Order by descending cost, and do not use any subqueries.***

 ```